tcaiazzi/kathara-trex-labs/astf/simple_fat_tree/README.md

 ```
 **N.B.**: `--privileged` is required by the TRex Docker container to work properly.

+Now, you have a running fat-tree!
+You can log inside devices (e.g., `kathara connect <device-name>)` to inspect routing tables and control-planes.
+Since `leaf_2_0_1` announces the client route `16.0.0.0/24`
+in BGP, you should see it in the routers' data-plane.
+Moreover, you should see the server's route `48.0.0.0/16` injected by `leaf_1_0_1` in BGP.

 The startup commands of both client and server specifies to start the trex server process (`./t-rex-64 --astf -i`).
 So, you can log into the server and directly run the trex script to load the traffic profile and
 to wait for the client requests.
 To do so, open a new terminal and type: